-To keep the airflow balanced, adjust the air register grills or switch the ceil necessary.
-Unbalanced airflow is often most noticeable at the beginning of windows. • Prepare for hurricane season in May by following the instructions found on the website: www.redcross.org .
-National Red Cross Remember to water your foundation during droughts.
-Your foundation should r inches of rain (or water) per month. eceive at least three ☐ Decorate safely for the holidays.
-Do not overload circuits or use worn extensio n cords.
+Ш To keep the airflow balanced, adjust the air register grills or switch the ceiling fan rotation as necessary.
+Unbalanced airflow is often most noticeable at the beginning of winter and summer.
+Prepare for hurricane season in May by following the instructions found on the National Red Cross website: www.redcross.org .
+Remember to water your foundation during droughts.
+Your foundation should receive at least three inches of rain (or water) per month.
+Decorate safely for the holidays.
+Do not overload circuits or use worn extension cords.
 Recycle your Christmas tree!
-If you're turning on the heat for the first time each year, don't mistake the burn for natural gas.
-When the heat is turned on after a long period of non-use, you smell; this is normal and will dissipate after a few hours.
-It is possible smoke a briefly. may notice a burnt ☐ When freezing temperatures are expected, be sure to set heat at 65 degrees n garage door to protect pipes, remove hoses and cover hose bibbs.
-If it has be since it was used, you may have to turn it on and off several times to get the p een several months
+If you're turning on the heat for the first time each year, don't mistake the burnt, mechanical smell for natural gas.
+When the heat is turned on after a long period of non-use, you may notice a burnt smell; this is normal and will dissipate after a few hours.
+It is possible smoke alarms might go off briefly.
+When freezing temperatures are expected, be sure to set heat at 65 degrees minimum.
+Close the garage door to protect pipes, remove hoses and cover hose bibbs.
+If it has been several months since it was used, you may have to turn it on and off several times to get the pilot light to re-light.